nahidsaikat/nahidsaikat.com/content/posts/dunder-methods-in-python-for-type-conversions/index.md

 ### `x.__complex__()`

-Built-in `complex()` function returns a complex number.
+Built-in **complex(x)** function returns a complex number.
 Complex number has two parts, the real part and the imaginary part.
 In python we can append the letter 'j' or 'J' to a numeric literals yielding a imaginary number which can be converted to complex number by adding an integer or a float value.
-If we want our custom class to work with `complex()` function we have to define `__complex__()` method in the class.
-This method always returns a complex number, if not will raise `TypeError` exception.
-Same is true when we call `complex()` with an object not implementing `__complex__()` method.
+If we want our custom class to work with "complex(x)" function we have to define \_\_complex__() method in the class.
+This method always returns a complex number, if not will raise "TypeError" exception.
+Same is true when we call "complex(x)" with an object not implementing \_\_complex__() method.

 ```python
 class MyComplex: